 - 3 different types of Fall colored flowers

 - Orange ribbon (we chose the glitter kind but any color will work)

-Start off by taking the burlap and wrapping it around to as far as it will go around the wreath.
-We wrapped it tight and got just a little over halfway through it.
+Start off by taking the burlap and wrapping it around as far as it will go around the wreath.
+We wrapped it tight and got just a little over halfway around the wreath.

 Do the same with the ribbon.
 As you can see, we had quite a bit more ribbon than burlap.
 You can either wrap the rest of the ribbon around the wreath or simply cut it off, then tape or glue it to the burlap.

 Once you get the ribbon and burlap on, it should look similar to the image below.
-The part of the wreath we didn't put the burlap around is where we will place the flowers.
+The the part of the wreath we didn't put the burlap around and use it for the flowers.

 Check out some more of our DIY crafts and projects you can do!